dannyhope/uxbrighton/_posts/2016-03-08-Personalisation-the-Experience.md

 Joe is highly a experienced digital business leader with expertise in traffic driving disciplines (display advertising, social, SEO, PPC, App Store Optimisation) and conversion (usability, MVT/AB testing) and an holistic approach to both.

 Talk details coming soon.

-More details will be available soon but we recommend <a href='https://www.eventbrite.co.uk/e/personalising-the-experience-tickets-21256301169?ref=estw'>buying your ticket<a/> ASAP as this event is likely to sell out.